-A common task in the care and maintenance of your NextGen decoders is the review of traffic types to apply the appropriate network rule and application rule filters.
+A common task in the care and maintenance of your RSA NetWitness Decoders is the review of traffic types to apply the appropriate network rule and application rule filters.
 Filtering unwanted traffic is good for the overall health of the system.

 Why filter traffic coming into your decoder(s)?